Vector valued de Branges spaces, CNU contractions and functional models: Introduction

 In the present paper, we study the vector valued de Branges spaces $\mathcal{B}(\mathfrak{E})$ based on a de Branges operator, which is a pair of Fredholm operator valued analytic functions defined on a domain which is symmetric with respect to unit circle and contains the open unit disc.
 Our main objective is to investigate how $\mathcal{B}(\mathfrak{E})$ spaces serve as functional models for certain completely non-unitary (cnu) contraction operators.
-The corresponding spaces with respect to the upper half plane were investigated in \cite{mahapatra}, where it was observed that these spaces serve as functional models for a M. G. Krein's class of entire operators with infinite deficiency indices and also serve as generalization of vector valued Paley-Wiener spaces.
+The corresponding spaces with respect to the upper half plane were investigated in \cite{mahapatra}, where it was observed that these spaces serve as functional models for a M. G. Krein's class of entire operators with infinite deficiency indices.
+We refer to \cite{mahapatra2}, where these spaces were shown to generalize vector valued Paley-Wiener spaces and where further aspects of their structure were also discussed.
 Further connections with the quasi-Lagrange type interpolation were recently obtained in \cite{mahapatra3}.
 We also refer to \cite{GS}, where the relationship between another class of vector valued de Branges spaces $\mathcal{H}(U)$ corresponding to operator valued reproducing kernel and a class of simple, closed, densely defined, symmetric operators with infinite deficiency indices is explored in the setting where domain is symmetric with respect to the real line.
 The primary motivation of our objectives comes from M. G. Krein's theory of entire operators, and the extension theory of Straus.
 Also, we want to see how these fit with the Sz.-Nagy-Foais theory for certain cnu contractions.
 See for instance, \cite{fundamentalkrein}, \cite{Straus123}, \cite{Straus}, \cite{Nagy-Foais}.